lazamar/stylish-haskell/README.markdown

 Introduction
 ------------

+This is a modified version with additional steps.
+For the steps to work they have to be explicitly named in stylish-haskell.yaml

 A simple Haskell code prettifier.
 The goal is not to format all of the code in a file, since I find those kind of tools often "get in the way".
 However, manually cleaning up import statements etc. gets tedious very quickly.